 Fall Contributes work to juried exhibitions, including Denver City Building (Insect with Man [1950; private collection]), the Pennsylvania Academy of the Fine Arts (Hunter with Dog [1951; edition of 10]), and the University of Nebraska (A Cherokee Brave [1952; edition of 17]).
 A charcoal of that year, a study for Two Indians (1952; location unknown) is included in a show at the Metropolitan Museum of Art.

-Decorates display windows and floors part-time at a Halle Brothers’ Shaker Square department store designed by Little.
+Decorates display windows and floors part-time at a Halle Brothers’ Euclid Huron department store.

 Jan.
 26–Feb.
 7 Second solo exhibition at John Heller Gallery, consisting of oils and watercolors based on Americana themes.
 The Statesman (1951; private collection) is reproduced in Artnews (titled The Diplomat) in black and white and reviewed by Fairfield Porter.